Skip to main content

 }

-By default, the External Token API will create a new player on Unity Authentication if one does not already exist.
-If you do not want to create a new Unity Authentication account, then you can set the signInOnly flag to true.
-For example:
+By default, the external token API creates a new user on the Unity Authentication service if a user doesn't already exist.
+To prevent the creation of a new Unity Authentication user, set the signInOnly flag to true.

 curl --location --request POST 'https://player-auth.services.api.unity.com/v1/authentication/external-token/<Id Provider>' \